askari1375/Sample-Codes/README.md

 ## CREATE Lab

-I participate as an intern for two months in [CREATE Lab](https://www.epfl.ch/labs/create/) at **EPFL** under the supervision of [Prof. Josie Hughes](https://people.epfl.ch/josie.hughes?lang=en).
+I had the opportunity to be an intern at EPFL's [CREATE Lab](https://www.epfl.ch/labs/create/) for two months, under the expert guidance of [Prof. Josie Hughes](https://people.epfl.ch/josie.hughes?lang=en).

-### Glove
+### Project 1: Sensor Glove

-The lab members created a special glove with multiple sensors. these sensors measure some electric resistance between the point that they were connected and a certain source.
-The measured parameters changed when the shape of the glove changed because of the glove's electric characteristics.
-This project's goal was to use sensor data to recreate hand positions.
-A machine-learning strategy was chosen to solve this issue.
+At the lab, a distinctive glove embedded with multiple sensors was developed by the members.
+These electric-based sensors measured the electric resistance from a predetermined point to a source.
+The measured parameters changed as a result of changes in the glove's shape caused by its electric properties.
+Our goal was to use the sensor data to reconstruct the hand position.
+To achieve this, we decided on a machine-learning strategy.

-For this problem, labeled data, sensor data for input, and hand position for output are required while training a machine learning method.
-So, it is important to determine hand position.
-The [Mediapipe](https://google.github.io/mediapipe/solutions/hands.html) python package was used to extract hand key points from the camera-captured image to determine the hand position.
+#### Data Preparation:

-Several machine learning techniques, including deep neural networks, were examined for model development.
-Those models didn't yield accurate results since the glove data was noisy and of low quality.
+The crucial task was gathering precise data.
+It was easy to gather sensor data for different hand positions, but connecting this data to the hand position was challenging.
+My solution was to synchronise the video capturing the hand movement with sensor data recording, then determine the hand position by analysing the frames.
+For this, I employed Google’s open-source [Mediapipe](https://developers.google.com/mediapipe/solutions/vision/hand_landmarker) Python package, extracting 3D coordinates of the key hand points from the frames.

 <div align="center">